Liquid-Labs/policy-roles/policy/Company Roles Reference.md

 Qualified to configure and manage [qual] cloud services.

+### Compliance Officer

+Non-executive officer with final responsibility for matters relating to compliance and Company Policy in general.

+Duties:
+* Ensures Company Policy is compliant with PCI DSS 3.2.1, SOC 2 Type I, and SOC 2 Type II compliance standards.
+* Oversee and ensure updates to Company Policy are according to the Company Change Control Policy.
+* Works with <role>department heads</role> to define, implement, and maintain procedures.
+* Indepndently verifies policy implementation.
+* Is a member of the Senior Management Team. _(SOC 2 Type I ref 1.1.d, SOC 2 Type II ref 1.1.d)_

 ### Consultant

 Provides general or project specific [qual] expertise.
 Specific duties will be enumerated as part of the epmloyement or contractor agreement